Social Enterprise by Name, but Not the Same

-With the growing number of Technology Recycling Social Enterprises popping up, we’ve had a bunch of questions asked about what makes Enable IT Recycling different?
+With the growing number of Technology Recycling Social Enterprises popping up, we're answering our most asked questions on what makes Enable different.

 We’ve done a comparison and the results may shock you, serving as a caution that whilst “Social Enterprise” sounds the same by name, you may be surprised how different they can be by way of who is actually benefiting financially and by how much from your donated equipment.

-Here’s four questions to ask Social Enterprises to help ensure proceeds from your donated equipment is ending up where you want or expect it to:
+Here are four questions to ask Social Enterprises to help ensure proceeds from your donated equipment are ending up where you want or expect them to:

-1. Is the Social Enterprise a registered Australian Charity or not-for-profit?
+Is the Social Enterprise a registered Australian Charity or not-for-profit?
 You may expect all Social Enterprises are registered charities.
 Not the case.
-To be sure the your donated equipment is going to a charity, you can check at https://www.acnc.gov.au/charity
+To be sure that your donated equipment is going to a charity, you can check at https://www.acnc.gov.au/charity

-2. If not, then ask the Social Enterprise what percentage of the technology's total value is the for profit business owners paying themselves or keeping for themselves?
+If not, then ask the Social Enterprise what percentage of the technology's total value is the for-profit business owners paying themselves or keeping for themselves?

-4. If not performing the recycling themselves, then ask if the outsourced e-waste business is also a for profit business?
-If so, sadly this means even more of your donated equipment’s total value may be funnelled into the hands of for profit business owners.
-At this point, you might consider asking part of Question 2 again to uncover the total percentage of the equipment value actually ended up in the hands of for profit business owners.
+If not performing the recycling themselves, then ask if the outsourced e-waste business is also a for-profit business?
+If so, sadly this means even more of your donated equipment’s total value may be funnelled into the hands of for-profit business owners.
+At this point, you might consider asking part of Question 2 again to uncover the total percentage of the equipment value that actually ended up in the hands of for-profit business owners.

-Enable are a trusted Social Enterprise, Australian registered Charity and not-for-profit and and accredited E-Waste Recycler.
-This means, your tech is ethically recycled directly by Enable and our Community Partners and 100% of profit from your donated equipment is retained in the charity to deliver hands on Employability skills to some of Melbourne's most disadvantaged community.
+Enable is a trusted Social Enterprise, Australian registered Charity, and a not-for-profit and an accredited E-Waste Recycler.
+This means, your tech is ethically recycled directly by Enable and our Community Partners and 100% of profit from your donated equipment is retained in the charity to deliver hands-on Employability skills to some of Melbourne's most disadvantaged communities.